-The Risk-based Monitoring (RBM) strategy above is becoming an integral concept in pharmaceutical clinical research, which has the potential to reduce clinical costs and improve data quality, while simultaneously reducing time to submission of an Investigational Medicinal Product (IMP).
+The RBM strategy above is becoming an integral concept in pharmaceutical clinical research, which has the potential to reduce clinical costs and improve data quality, while simultaneously reducing time to approval of an Investigational Medicinal Product (IMP).
 The FDA are now, as an integral part of their approval process performing statistical analyses on all data sets submitted for approval, hence, it is strongly advised that all studies both ongoing and about to commence, integrate some degree of RBM and statistical monitoring to meet these recently implemented standards.

-At Quanticate we can offer Risk Based Monitoring via our portal and our custom built, in house, centralized monitoring platform and risk dashboard.
-This technology enables RBM to occur as all selected clinical trial data flows within the dashboard and based on the pre-set parameters and agreed risk factors parameters, displays data within a heat map that enables the identification of outliers and risks.
-This can facilitate monitoring at problematic sites only.
-Potential erroneous data is seen in advance to improve the quality of the trial data and patient safety.
-SDV can be reduced and sites that are performing well, will not require rigorous monitoring and one is also able to reduce budget allocation for CRA travel time.
+At Quanticate we can offer RBM via our portal and our custom built, in-house, centralized monitoring platform and risk dashboard.
+All selected clinical trial data will flow within the customized dashboard.
+Based on the pre-set parameters and agreed risk factor parameters, the dashboard displays data within a heat map that enables the identification of outliers and risks.
+Potential erroneous data are identified earlier, hence improving the quality of the trial data and enhancing patient safety.
+SDV can be reduced and sites that are performing well will not require such rigorous monitoring, resulting in lower costs, for example CRA travel time.

 In this webinar, you will learn how implementation, evolution and change management are critical for a successful remote monitoring program.
 But how does a remote monitoring program harmonize with current Source Data Verification practices?